 There’s also an absinthe bar, which is quite fun.
-They have both French and Swiss variations, and a lady on stand-by mashing up sugar cubes.
+They have both French and Swiss variations of online slots, and a lady on stand-by mashing up sugar cubes.
 I don’t know a whole lot about absinthe so just picked the greenest one.

 Overall, it was a fun place to spend an afternoon, even though it was a Saturday and absolutely rammed with couples and the classier kind of hen party.
 Good crack though; the staff are excellent and we were pleasantly tiddly by the time we got out.
 They also have on-site shops where you can purchase any wines that particularly tickled your pickle.
 My only criticism is that there was no way to get replacement glasses without flagging down a wine guide, which was a bit of a drag.
 There are water fountains stationed throughout though for rinsing, and I guess they’re trying to be environmentally friendly and shit, so fair play to them really.